Hugo Townsend

 Hugo Austin Townsend (born 18 January 1999) is a Swedish professional golfer.
 As an amateur, he earned co-medalist honors in stroke play at the 2021 U.S. Amateur.
-As a professional, he qualified for the 2026 European Tour season through the 2025 Challege Tour rankings.
+As a professional, he qualified for the 2026 European Tour season through the 2025 Challenge Tour rankings.

 Early life and amateur career

 Townsend was born in Dublin, Ireland.
 He grew up in Boden, Sweden where he moved at age 6 with his family, his Swedish mother Sofia and his English father Peter Townsend, a former PGA Tour golfer and two-time Ryder Cup player.

 Townsend showed a talent for golf early, winning 16 tournaments and recording 11 runner-up finishes on the regional junior circuits between 2012 and 2015, becoming the top ranked player in Sweden for his age group.
 He won the 2012 Skandia Cup national final by 18 strokes ahead of David Nyfjäll in second.

 Townsend was a member of the Swedish National Team from 2016 to 2018, and helped lead the team to a fourth-place finish at the European Boys' Team Championship at La Manga Club, Spain in the summer of 2017.
 In the semi-final, he lost his Sunday singles match to Oliver Hundebøll on the 19th hole.

 He appeared in the European Amateur Team Championship twice.
 He helped the team earn a silver medal in 2022 at Royal St George's Golf Club, England.
-Sweden lost in the final against and Spain, despite Townsend and David Nyfjäll beating Spain's David Puig and Josele Ballester, 1 up, in the first foursome game.
+Sweden lost in the final against Spain, despite Townsend and David Nyfjäll beat Spain's David Puig and Josele Ballester, 1 up, in the first foursome game.
 At the same venue, Townsend's father Peter had finished tied 19th in the Open Championship 41 years earlier.